Common Sense Media Review

 What's the Story?

-Jarrod (Eric Balfour) and Elaine (Scottie Thompson) fly to Los Angeles to visit Jarrod's old friend, Terry (Donald Faison), who works as a special effects man in the movie business.
-They throw a wild birthday party for Terry, who cheats on his girlfriend (Brittany Daniel) with his assistant (Crystal Reed).
-That night, huge alien spaceships attack the city and begin abducting humans by literally sucking them up into the sky.
+In SKYLINE, Jarrod (Eric Balfour) and Elaine (Scottie Thompson) fly to Los Angeles to visit Jarrod's old friend, Terry (Donald Faison), who works in special effects in the movie business.
+They throw a wild birthday party for Terry, who cheats on his wife (Brittany Daniel) with his assistant (Crystal Reed).
+That night, huge alien spaceships attack the city and begin abducting humans by sucking them up into the sky.
 Smaller alien probes then begin scouring the city, using special lights to hypnotize victims.
 Can the five heroes survive by hiding out in Terry's apartment, or should they try to make a run for it?
 Better still, can they discover the reason for the attack?

 Is It Any Good?

-Directed by brothers Colin and Greg Strause, SKYLINE has an immediate low-budget feel, since the story takes place in a big city and has a tiny cast of only vaguely recognizable actors.
-When the movie focuses on its human "stars," it feels like there's very little at stake.
-None of them feel like real people, and none of them share any onscreen chemistry.
+Directed by brothers Colin and Greg Strause, the film has an immediate low-budget feel, since the story takes place in a big city and has a tiny cast.
+And even when Skyline focuses on its few human characters, none of them feel like real people, and none of them share any on-screen chemistry.

-Things should get more interesting when the aliens attack, but the cheap-looking CG effects -- and creatures cobbled together fromthose in a dozen other movies -- make even the boring humans look interesting.
+Things should get more interesting when the aliens attack, but the cheap-looking CG effects—and creatures cobbled together from those in a dozen other movies—make even the boring humans look interesting.
 The movie tries not to put all of its cards on the table right away, but in hiding certain information, things only become more illogical.
 (The aliens' behavior doesn't always make sense.)
-Still, the combination of giant, cheesy monster attacks and half-baked characters may ultimately earn the movie a cult/camp following.
+Still, the combination of giant, cheesy monster attacks and half-baked characters may attract audiences who enjoy it ironically.

 Talk to Your Kids About ...

 Could Jarrod be considered the hero of this story?
-What makes him heroic?
-What are his non-heroic traits?
+What can you learn from him?
+And what traits of his should you avoid?

 Movie Details